 The UK’s leading vegan campaigning charity, Viva!, has investigated countless British dairy farms and exposed the brutal reality of the industry – helping many people make the switch to dairy-free.

-An increasing number of dairy-alternatives are widely available including cheeses, yoghurts, milks and chocolates.
-Supermarket giants ASDA, Aldi, Tesco and Sainsbury’s now all have their own ranges of vegan food – proving these products are big business.
+An increasing number of dairy-alternatives are widely available including cheeses, yogurts, milks, and chocolates.
+Most supermarkets have their own ranges of vegan food – proving these products are big business.

-Although the milk market is much bigger, valued at over £3bn, demand for cow’s milk is declining and plant-alternatives sales have surged 10 percent over the past two years (2).
+Although the milk market is much bigger, valued at over £3 billion, demand for cow’s milk is declining and plant-alternative sales have surged 10 percent over the past two years.

 So what on earth is Februdairy?

-Februdairy is a social media campaign created by the dairy industry in a desperate attempt to boost sales and portray dairy in a more favourable light.
-This is the industry’s third annual campaign and is pitched as a direct response to Veganuary, a campaign which encourages consumers to try vegan for one month.
+Februdairy is a social media campaign created by the dairy industry in a desperate attempt to boost sales and portray dairy in a more favorable light.
+This is the industry’s fourth annual campaign and is pitched as a direct response to Veganuary.

 When the campaign launched in February 2017, the vegan community commandeered the hashtag to highlight the darker side of the dairy industry, where pain and suffering is an everyday occurrence.

-Social media has played an instrumental role in the rise of veganism and vegans are well versed in using it as a platform to educate and inform others.
+Social media has played an instrumental role in the rise of veganism.
+It’s clear vegans are well versed in using it as a platform to educate and inform others.

 Dairy: the facts

-A surprising number of people are still unaware that cows must be made pregnant to produce milk.
-To do this they are artificially inseminated and give birth to a calf, which is taken away shortly after.
+A surprising number of people are still unaware that cows must be pregnant to produce milk.
+Cows are artificially inseminated and their calf is taken away shortly after they give birth.

 There is no time for maternal bonding when profits are priority.
-If the calf is female she will face the same fate as her mother, if he is male he will be raised for veal or more likely be shot shortly after birth as an unwanted by-product of the dairy industry.
-These are all facts that the dairy industry chooses not to shout about – not surprising is it?
+If the calf is female she will face the same fate as her mother.
+But, if he’s male he will be raised for veal.
+Or, they are shot shortly after birth as an unwanted by-product of the dairy industry.
+These are all facts that the dairy industry chooses not to shout about – not surprising, is it?

-In addition to these abhorrent practices, the livestock industry is having a detrimental effect on our planet and many people are choosing to go vegan as a result.
+In addition to these abhorrent practices, the livestock industry is having a detrimental effect on our planet.

 Until dairy advocates understand this, it looks like we’ll be seeing a lot more Februdairy-style campaigns from the industry as veganism continues to grow globally.